The KGAC Pledge to Safe & Lawful Shooting Sports, the Wildlife, and the Lease Environment.

 Safe Range Conduct and Operation

-The KGAC has since – 1954 – provided a controlled, safe environment to the public and its members to engage in legal shooting activities.
+Since 1954, the KGAC has provided a controlled, safe environment to the public and its members, to engage in legal shooting activities.
 The Club has a long-standing history of teaching and instructing its own Range Safety Officer (RSO) Program.
-To date, over three hundred fifty students have graduated from this recognized program;
+To date, over four hundred students have graduated from this recognized program.

 The Club’s Mission Statement:

-The KGAC actively supports all shooting and archery sports by providing firearms owners and archers alike a Club Range to engage, participate and execute legal & safe shooting activities.
+The KGAC actively supports all shooting and archery sports by providing firearms owners and archers a club range to engage, participate in and execute legal and safe shooting activities.

 - SAFE SHOOTING SPORTS THROUGH EDUCATION -